efugleberg/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+>>>>  Sessions provide a way to persist data across requests.
+I.e. it’s used to persist authentication of a user so that there is no need to re-enter credentials on every new request the client makes to the server.

 1. What does bcrypt do to help us store passwords in a secure manner.
+>>>>  Bcrypt hashes a password so that if a data breach happens, the password is jumbled

 1. What does bcrypt do to slow down attackers?
+>>>>  Bcrypt has a work factor value that determines how slow the hash function will be.
+The larger the number used, the slower the hashing will be (slow is good for security).

 1. What are the three parts of the JSON Web Token?
+>>>>  The Header, the Payload, the Signature

 ## Project Set Up